Polegate: Religion

 There are four churches in Polegate: the Church of England parish church, dedicated to St John; the Roman Catholic church of St George; a Seventh-day Adventist Church; and a United Reformed Church.
 Quakers also meet at the Bernard Baron Homes.

 Media

-Polegate is covered by BBC Sussex, Heart Sussex and Sovereign FM.
+Polegate is covered by BBC Sussex, Seahaven FM, More Radio Eastbourne and Heart South.
 Local newspapers include the Eastbourne Herald, Eastbourne Gazette, Hailsham Gazette and the Sussex Express; all published by Beckett Newspapers.
+Local television news programmes are BBC South East Today and ITV News Meridian.

 Twinnings

 Polegate formed a twinning association in 1981 and is twinned with two towns: